qunosteve/apesocietyheoltinitiative/README.md

 ## Install Instructions

-1) Download all files from this repository https://github.com/qunosteve/apesocietyheoltinitiative/ (apes.csv, ghosts.csv heoltCabins.csv, heoltGhostchaininitiative.ps1) and save on a directory on your pc (keep them all in the same directory)
+1) Download all files (apes.csv, ghosts.csv heoltCabins.csv, heoltGhostchaininitiative.ps1) from this repository https://github.com/qunosteve/apesocietyheoltinitiative/  and save the files to a directory on your pc (keep them all in the same directory).

 2) In that same directory, create a file named "project_id.txt" and paste your blockfrost mainnet project_id into the first line of that file and save.
 To get a blockfrost account, go to https://blockfrost.io/ and sign up